samuel-mota/portfolio/README.md

 ## 📝 License
 > 📝 *Licença*

-This project is under MIT license.
-See more (*Este projeto está sob a licença MIT, veja mais*) [LICENSE](https://github.com/samuel-mota/PROJECT-NAME/blob/main/LICENSE)
+This project is under MIT license (*Este projeto está sob a licença MIT*)

 ---